Governor signs temporary order for propane deliveries

-CHEYENNE – Gov. Mark Gordon signed a temporary executive order for propane deliveries to prevent any potential propane shortages.
-The order recently temporarily puts in place emergency rules for the Wyoming Department of Transportation that allows drivers to make extra propane deliveries to homes and businesses.
+CHEYENNE – Gov. Mark Gordon signed an executive order recently that temporarily puts in place emergency rules for the Wyoming Department of Transportation that allows drivers to make extra propane deliveries to homes and businesses.

 This order is specific to drivers bringing propane to Wyoming or doing in-state deliveries.
 The order also puts Wyoming in line with other surrounding states, which have implemented similar executive orders.